 Even though your earnings may vary, you’ll get the chance to liaise with booking agents, events teams, production crew and front-of-house staff; as well as work on your stage presence – all of which will be beneficial to your journey as a budding musician.

 4. Teach a paying audience

 Sharing your music expertise in your local community can be a great way to make a little bit of cash on the side.
 Consider becoming a vocal coach, a guitar instructor, or offering lessons on music production software like BandLab Studio.
 In today’s digital age, self-promotion is easier than ever.
 You might even be pleasantly surprised by the number of individuals who’d pay for the chance to pick up a new musical skill from you.

 For those seeking to expand their reach, growing a loyal fanbase on YouTube has become a popular strategy for music teachers looking to boost their income.
 It can also be a great way for you to learn how to present yourself in front of an online audience.
 Plus, taking on the role of a teacher helps you vocalize and reaffirm basic music techniques, making it a great exercise in self-improvement.

 5. Set up a Tip Jar

 If you’re thinking about how to make money with your music on BandLab itself, you’ve got to give Tip Jar a go.
 This feature makes it easy to earn some bucks from fans who appreciate what you do on the platform.

 Once you’ve confirmed your email address on BandLab, you can activate Tip Jar in your Profile Settings.
 Get a PayPal account (our third party payment provider) – and for every payment you receive, PayPal will only take a small percentage.
 Read more about getting paid here.

 Tip Jar is free and easy to set up, so go to your profile settings now and start making money for your creations today.

-There are no hidden fees or charges for both listeners and creators, beyond payment gateway fees from Stripe.
+There are no hidden fees or charges for both listeners and creators, beyond payment gateway fees from PayPal.